 Mountain Weather Workshop

+We offer this course every other year.
+This course will be offered in 2019.
 The Colorado Avalanche Information Center (CAIC) and the Silverton Avalanche School are offering a three day workshop on Mountain Weather.
 Morning sessions will provide a basic understanding of meteorological principles applied to weather in mountainous areas.
 Afternoon sessions will focus on using publicly available weather information to create a local forecast.
 Participants will interact with experienced weather forecasters and work in small groups to generate and present their own forecasts.
 The workshop is designed for avalanche practitioners and avid recreationalists.
 Anyone interested in mountain weather phenomena is welcome and no previous meteorological education is required.
 Participants are encouraged to bring their own laptop computer with wireless capability for the small group exercises.
 This is considered a fundamental course for people pursuing avalanche forecasting or working in an avalanche operation.

 This course is intended for anyone who wants a deeper understanding of weather processes and the products available for forecasting.
 Ski patrol, mountain guides, avalanche forecasters, natural resource managers, avid recreationalists and mountain pilots would all benefit from this course.
 The course will be held at Kendall Mountain Recreation Center in Silverton.